sarath263/native-state/readme.md

 First, `import` and Add `<Root />` as a component in the top level.

-then, `import` and use `useSelector` to get the desired global state slice and update function like this.
+then, `import` and use `useSelector` to get the desired global state slice.

 `const [name,setState] = useSelector(s=>s.name);`